Health officials are quitting or getting fired amid outbreak

 PROVIDENCE, R.I.
-(AP) — Vilified, threatened with violence and in some cases burned out, dozens of state and local public health officials around the country have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.
+(AP) — Vilified, threatened with violence and in some cases suffering from burnout, dozens of state and local public health officials around the U.S. have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.

-The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information that was used to make decisions about reopening businesses and schools.
+One of the latest departures came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.

-Last week, New York City’s health commissioner was replaced after months of tension with the Police Department and City Hall.
+Last week, New York City’s health commissioner was replaced after months of friction with the Police Department and City Hall.

-A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local health leaders have resigned, retired or been fired since April across 23 states.
-The list has grown by more than 20 people since the AP and KHN began tracking departures in June.
+A review by the Kaiser Health News service and The Associated Press finds at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
+The list has grown by more than 20 people since the AP and KHN started keeping track in June.

-As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world.

-The departures of so many top leaders around the country make a bad situation worse, at a time when the U.S. needs good public health leadership the most, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.
+The departures are making a bad situation worse, at a time when the U.S. needs good public health leadership the most, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.

 “We’re moving at breakneck speed here to stop a pandemic, and you can’t afford to hit the pause button and say, ‘We’re going to change the leadership around here and we’ll get back to you after we hire somebody,’” Freeman said.

+As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world, according to the count kept by Johns Hopkins University.

-Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, she said.
-Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.
+Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
+Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of health experts.

 “It’s not a health divide; it’s a political divide,” Freeman said.

-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid threats and a pressure-cooker environment.
+Some health officials said they were stepping down for family reasons, and some left for jobs at other agencies, such as the U.S. Centers for Disease Control and Prevention.
+Some were ousted because of what higher-ups said was poor leadership or a failure to do their job.

+Others have complained that they were overworked, underpaid, unappreciated or thrust into a pressure-cooker environment.

+Public health leaders from Dr. Anthony Fauci down to officials in small communities have reported death threats and intimidation.
+Some have seen their home addresses published or have been the subject of sexist attacks on social media.
+Fauci has said his wife and daughters have received threats.

+It was on Acton’s advice that GOP Gov. Mike DeWine became the first governor to shut down schools statewide.
+Acton also called off the state’s presidential primary in March just hours before polls were to open, angering those who saw it as an overreaction.

+The executive director of Las Animas-Huerfano Counties District Health Department in Colorado found her car vandalized twice, and a group called Colorado Counties for Freedom ran a radio ad demanding that her authority be reduced.
+Kim Gonzales has remained on the job.

-After West Virginia Gov. Jim Justice demanded the resignation of Dr. Cathy Slemp in June over what he said were discrepancies in the data, the move was criticized by public health experts at Johns Hopkins University.
+West Virginia Gov. Jim Justice forced the resignation of Public Health Commissioner Dr. Cathy Slemp in June over what he said were discrepancies in the data.
 Slemp said the department’s work had been hurt by outdated technology like fax machines and slow computer networks.

 “We are driving a great aunt’s Pinto when what you need is to be driving a Ferrari,” Slemp said.